ShanuDey/official_devices/README.md

 2.5 - Relationships fights can be done in PM on Telegram or XDA.

-2.6 - The maintainers also need to add 'export KRAKEN_BUILD_TYPE=OFFICIAL' in their build environment so OTA app will be included.
+2.6 - The maintainers also need to add 'export CUSTOM_BUILD_TYPE=OFFICIAL' in their build environment so OTA app will be included.

 ### 3. Hosting